IGME-202-2231/project-1-JRissberger/README.md

 ## Game Design

--   Camera Orientation: _How are the art assets viewed from? (ie. topdown or side)_
+-   Camera Orientation: Side
--   Camera Movement: _How does the camera move in your game? (if at all)_
+-   Camera Movement: No camera movement
--   Player Health: _How are you handling player health? (healthbar, lives, ?)_
+-   Player Health: 3 lives
--   End Condition: _How does a game/round/level end?_
+-   End Condition: When the player loses all 3 lives
--   Scoring: _How does the player earn points in your game?_
+-   Scoring: The player earns points each time they defeat an enemy.

 ### Game Description